 Control.
 When you can control your situation you will be confident.
 That’s because your control comes from:

 Commitment.
 Your commitment can’t be questioned.
 That’s because you are fully committed to your speech or your presentation.
-So, you must be committed to your mission and objectives
+So, you must be committed to your mission and objectives.

 But, of course, you also know the value of your success.
 Your presentation’s success is a tangible net gain for you?
 A tick in the box.
 Perhaps, a 1-0 lead!
+And you certainly don't want to be sick as a parrot.

 Dissecting an England football performance is a messy task.
 But the sports psychology needed for players in the aftermath is ideal when you need to prepare for your next presentation.